cruiser-baxter/diner/README.md

 # diner
-A website for my din
+A website for my diner